openbraininstitute/entitycore/scripts/export/README.md

 ### Import the public assets

-The public assets can be extracted and imported for example:
+The public assets can be extracted and imported, for example:

-- in a new S3 bucket by using `aws s3 sync`
+- in a new S3 bucket with `aws s3 sync`
 - in a new S3 bucket that is mounted r/w with `mount-s3`
 - in the local instance of minio, by mounting the directory as the `/data/aws_s3_internal` volume.